YeZiyi1998/YeZiyi1998.github.io/_pages/about.md

 News
 ======
+* 4.2025, thrilled to announce that I have three co-authered paper accepted by SIGIR 2025.
 * 4.2025, I will attend ICLR 2025 in person for our paper titled ***Learning LLM-as-a-Judge for Preference Alignment***.
 * 3.2025, our paper titled ***Generative Language Reconstruction from Brain Recordings*** is published in Nature Communications Biology.
 * 9.2024, our paper titled ***Pre-trained Model for EEG-based Emotion Recognition*** won the **Best Paper Nomination** at CCIR 2024.